sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: No EventGroupDefinition with name %(name)s.
-:Groups: process, failure, failure-specific, failure-critical, operational
+:Groups: operational, process, failure, failure-critical, failure-specific
 :From version: 1.6.0
 :To version: None
 :Description: The event group could not be found in the database.
 This is emitted before the event db is loaded